swilgosz/hanamimastery/data/episodes/18-hanami-actions-basics.md

 source: https://github.com/hanamimastery/episodes/tree/main/018
 ---

 Action in Hanami is probably the biggest and the most feature-rich building block.
-In this episode, I want to have some fun with them by trying out different parts and show you some features you'll need to build complete web applications.
+In this episode, I want to have fun with them by trying out different parts and showing you some features you'll need to build complete web applications.

 Let's start with a basic action.